rfdonnelly/rvs/README.md

 #### Random Range Variable

-The following declares the variable `b` and intializes it to the range `[0, 1]`.
+The following declares the variable `b` and defines it to the range `[0, 1]`.

 ```C